aohzju/FreeRTOS_AEM_Armv8A/README.md

 # FreeRTOS v10.3.1 on ARM fixed virtual platform FVP_Base_RevC-2xAEMv8
 FreeRTOS port for ARM FVP (Fixed Virtual Platform) AEM_Arvm8-A: FVP_Base_RevC-2xAEMv8.
 The virtual platform is an Armv8-A model with GIC (Generic Interrupt Controller) supported.

-This port can be adapted for any Armv8-A platforms.
+This port can be adapted for any Armv8-A platform.

 Differences from the port GCC\ARM_CA53_64_BIT:
 - A virtual platform is used for demonstration